PayPal looks to help you pay off your bills

 PayPal hopes it could eventually introduce TIO's cash-based users to more of PayPal's digital services, helping the company bring in more active users to its base of nearly 200 million customers.
 That could help PayPal maintain its steady growth while also keeping up its mission under CEO Dan Schulman to spread financial services to more people.

-Following with that effort, PayPal in late 2015 bought the remittance company Xoom, which allows people in the US to send money to friends and family overseas.
+Following with that effort, PayPal in late 2015 bought the remittance company Xoom, which lets people in the US send money to friends and family overseas.

-TIO (pronounced tee-oh) currently has about 14 million customer bill pay accounts for utilities, telecom, cable or wireless bills and processed over $7 billion in bill payments last year.
+TIO (pronounced TEE-oh) currently has about 14 million customer bill pay accounts for utilities, telecommunications, cable or wireless bills and processed over $7 billion in bill payments last year.
 The Vancouver, Canada-based company's customer base is mostly in the US.
 The TIO deal is expected to close in the second half of this year.